Princess Michael of Kent Apologizes for Wearing ''Racist'' Brooch to Meet Meghan Markle

 Many online called out the 72-year-old, who has previously been dubbed by the English press as "Princess Pushy," for wearing a "racist" piece of jewelry, which was particularly notable as she was attending the event with Prince Harry's bi-racial fianceé.

-The Guardian reports that a spokesperson for the royal said that she's "very sorry" for wearing the item, which she says was a gift that she's worn many times without issue.
+The Guardian reports that a spokesperson for the royal said that she's "very sorry" for wearing the item, which she says was a gift that she's worn many times without issue, but won't be wearing it again.

 In the statement, the spokesperson said, "The brooch was a gift and has been worn many times before.
 Princess Michael is very sorry and distressed that it has caused offence."